-Compass High School is enrolling now for summer school & the Fall 20-21 Semester.
+Compass High School is enrolling now for the Fall 20-21 Semester.
 We will remain a resource to our students and community.
 The Coronavirus (COVID-19) is affecting everyone in unfortunate and unpredictable ways.
 We will be keeping a running list here of essential resources that students and their families might need.

 CHS Families Pantry Pickup & Go